 There are several ways to log in with a local account.
-You can create a separate user, which means you can swap between the two, or you can replace an existing Microsoft user account with a local account.
-This is not a permanent or destructive path, as you can restore MS user account by reversing the process, but it should be noted that our test machine encountered a problem after use.
+You can create a separate user, which means you can swap between the two or replace an existing Microsoft user account with a local account.
+This is not a permanent or destructive path, as you can restore the MS user account by reversing the process, but it should be noted that our test machine encountered a problem after use.
 This technique may or may not be due to change.
 So make sure to do a full system backup before you get started.

 How to set up Windows 10 without a Microsoft account: Replace your Microsoft account with a local account

-First we will look at account replacement.
+First, we will look at account replacement.
 To do this, you need to ensure that you are logged on as Administrators.
-If you only have one account on your computer then that will be one.
+If you only have one account on your computer, then that will be one.

-Now open the Start Menu and go to Settings> Accounts> Your email and accounts .
+Now open the Start Menu and go to Settings> Accounts> Your email and accounts.